 Stock Music track: Rhinestone Rambler

-Unpolished, confident and rowdy, this guitar-based track exudes retro early Rock ‘n’ Roll Americana.
+Unpolished, confident and rowdy, this guitar-based music track exudes retro early Rock ‘n’ Roll Americana.
 Its upbeat tempo – from the acoustic guitar and brushed drums are punctuated by double bass notes and an electric guitar melody.
-A fantastic track for rural comedies and dramas, cooking/travel shows, and any “early rock” or “early country” inspired projects.
+A fantastic music track for rural comedies and dramas, cooking/travel shows, and any “early rock” or “early country” inspired projects.

 |Track ID number:||22103|